Updated

-It doesn’t get much better than cheesy pasta, and these Crockpot stuffed shells are so effortless to make!
-Jumbo shells are filled with cheese and spinach before being slow cooked to perfection.
+It doesn’t get much better than cheesy pasta, and these crockpot stuffed shells are so effortless to make.
+I’ve taken jumbo shells, filled them with cheese and spinach, and slow-cooked them to absolute cheesy perfection.

 Easy Slow Cooker Stuffed Shells Recipe